 AT&T's argument that the proposed standard should be lower due to the extensive use of broadband for video entertainment is irrelevant.
-The video and

-80 AT&T reply comments at 3.
+The video and steaming capabilities of broadband service can be and increasingly are used for education and telehealth services as easily as they can be used for entertainment, and AT&T has offered no evidence that the proposed broadband standard would only allow for entertainment applications to the exclusion of essential communications services.